microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 BuildRequires: make
 ```

-Also, modify the changelog by adding a new entry similar to the one below.
+Also, modify the %changelog by adding a new entry similar to the one below.

 ```
 %changelog